 Joint Operations: Agility in working across multiple domains (air, land, sea, cyber, and space) and with various branches of the military allows for more effective joint operations, enhancing coordination and response times in complex, tech-enabled conflicts.
 AI can therefore help the Indian military with its theaterisation initiative.

-Adaptability: Handling Diverse and Evolving Threats
+2. Adaptability: Handling Diverse and Evolving Threats

 Technological Integration: The ability to integrate and adapt to new technologies like AI-driven systems, quantum cryptography, and autonomous vehicles is essential.
 Military forces must be capable of quickly adopting new tools and systems that can change the course of warfare, such as AI-enhanced battlefield analytics or quantum-enhanced communication systems.
-It has been seen in Ukraine how “AI systems have the ability to predict enemy behavior, anticipate vulnerabilities, weather and environmental conditions, assess mission strategies, and suggest alleviation plans”.
+It has been seen in Ukraine how “AI systems have the ability to predict enemy behaviour, anticipate vulnerabilities, weather and environmental conditions, assess mission strategies and suggest alleviation plans”.

 Evolving Enemy Tactics: Adaptability is crucial in responding to non-traditional threats posed by adversaries using hybrid warfare tactics that include both physical and digital fronts, such as cyber-attacks paired with conventional military assaults.
 The ability to adjust strategies on-the-fly allows the Indian military to stay ahead of adversaries and AI is becoming the best tool of deception.